Make an Appointment

 Please review the following expectations, all of which support our mission and further your continued learning.
 We reserve the right to end or cancel your appointment if these expectations are not met.

-Student can have a maximum of two hours of appointments per week.
-Note: Graduate students may request more time if available.
+Traditional undergraduate students can have a maximum of two hours of appointments per week.
+Graduate, international, and DSS students can have a maximum of four hours of appointments per week.
 There are no back-to-back appointments.
 All appointments are available for in-person or online consultations.
 For group appointments, all members must be present for the appointment to begin.

 The Writing Center is a distraction-free environment.
 Talking on cell phones is prohibited.
-Food and drink are not permitted (except bottled water).
-Please do not bring any guests with you to your appointment (including children).
 During your session, be engaged in the process and be respectful of your peers and all Writing Center employees.

 When you arrive, please check in with the admin at the front desk.
-When it's time for your appointment, your Writing Consultant will greet you and guide you to a table in our tutoring area.
+When it's time for your appointment, your consultant will greet you and guide you to a table in our tutoring area.

-As a part of our distraction-free environment, the Writing Center does not tolerate lateness.
-If you are more than fifteen minutes late for a tutoring session, your appointment will be cancelled, and you will be marked as a no-show for that appointment.
-If you are late or absent for more than two appointments, without cancelling them ahead of time, your scheduling privileges are revoked through the Writing Center Online scheduler.
+As a part of our distraction-free environment, The Writing Center does not tolerate lateness.
+If you are more than ten minutes late for a 60-minute time slot or five minutes late for a 30-minute time slot, your appointment will be cancelled, and you will be marked as a no-show for that appointment.
+If you are late or absent for more than two appointments, without cancelling them ahead of time, your scheduling privileges are revoked through The Writing Center Online scheduler.
 To reinstate use, you must have a meeting with the Director or Assistant Director.

 - Support Writer Development: Writing Center is not an editing or proofreading service; instead, our mission is to support the growth and potential of each writer at any stage of the writing process.
 Writing consultants will not write papers for students or perform line-by-line editing.
 Students cannot leave papers to be corrected by a consultant.
 Our focus is on learning rather than correcting, which requires you to be present in-person or online.